Linda Richards (neuroscientist)

+Linda Jane Richards is an Australian developmental neurobiologist, and is currently head of the Department of Neuroscience and the Edison Professor of Neurobiology at Washington University (St. Louis, MO, USA).
+She was appointed as an Officer of the Order of Australia (AO) in 2019, Fellow of the Australian Academy of Health and Medical Sciences (FAHMS) in 2016, and Fellow of the Australian Academy of Science (FAAS) in 2015.

+Richards is known for her work on the corpus callosum, the bundle of nerves that connects the left and right hemispheres of the brain.
+She is a founding member of International Consortium for the Corpus Callosum and Cerebral Connectivity (IRC5), a past president of the Australasian Neuroscience Society, and the founder of the Australian Brain Bee Championship.

 Early life and education

 Richards undertook undergraduate studies at Monash University, and at the University of Melbourne, where she was awarded a Bachelor of Science in 1990.
-Her PhD, researching the determination of neuronal lineage of in the developing spinal cord, was conferred in 1995 from the laboratory of Perry Bartlett, at the Walter and Eliza Hall Institute of Medical Research in Melbourne.
+Her PhD ("Regulation of differentiation and lineage determination in the central nervous system," under the supervision of Perry Bartlett), which researched the determination of neuronal lineage in the developing spinal cord, was conferred in 1995 by the University of Melbourne.

-Work
+Research and career

 Richards began her postdoctoral training at the Salk Institute of Biological Studies, in the laboratory of Professor Dennis O'Leary.
 In 1997 she established her own laboratory at the University of Maryland medical school.
-In 2005 she returned to Australia, taking up a position at the University of Queensland, where she was appointed Associate Professor in the QBI, and the School of Biomedical Sciences.
+In 2005 she returned to Australia, taking up a position at the University of Queensland, where she was appointed Associate Professor in the Queensland Brain Institute, and the School of Biomedical Sciences.
 She was subsequently promoted to Professor in 2010.

-Richardson is the head of the Cortical Development and Axon Guidance Laboratory at the QBI.
+Richards has been the Chair of the Department of Neuroscience at the Washington University in St. Louis since 2021.
+Richards is also the head of the Cortical Development and Axon Guidance Laboratory at the QBI.
 The laboratory researches the cellular and molecular mechanisms which regulate the formation and development of the corpus callosum.
 The research focus of her laboratory to study the development of the cortical midline in animal models and in human tissue.
 In particular, she is involved in researching a phenomenon where the corpus callosum is absent (agenesis) or disformed (dysgenesis) in the developing brain.
 This condition affects 1 in 4000 people, and is associated with 50 different human congenital disorders.